joyceannie/Multi_Agent_Medical_System/README.md

 - 🔌 **FastAPI Backend**
   Exposes an endpoint to upload both clinical text and medical images.

+The user input goes through the router agent.
+The router agent analyzes the input, and routes the input to either icd10 code generation agent, soap generation agent or image analysis agent.
+Here is an architecture diagram:

 ![Workflow Graph](artifacts/langgraph_workflow.png)

 ---

 ## 🎬 Demo